Menopause and Midlife Care

 Hormone Replacement Therapy

-What is hormone replacement therapy (HRT)?
+What is hormone therapy (HT)?

 Hormonal treatment may consist of estrogen alone, prescribed for women who have had a hysterectomy, or a combination of estrogen and progesterone, for women who still have a uterus and are going through menopause.

 If you are a woman in menopause or going through the menopause transition and would like to discuss hormonal and non-hormonal options for you, please contact a member of our team.
-If you are currently taking HRT and would like to discuss options further, please make an appointment with a member of our team to talk about various options.
+If you are currently taking HT and would like to discuss options further, please make an appointment with a member of our team to talk about various options.

 Meet the Team